Home » MUD Games: The Complete Guide to Text RPGs

 Players who want the Iron Realms engine in a sci-fi setting rather than a fantasy one.
 Read the full Starmourn overview

-Imperian runs on a low-fantasy continent called Aetherius, divided among three powers: Antioch, Khandava, and Stavenn.
-The faction structure is looser than Achaea or Aetolia, and PvP systems — city raiding, obelisk control, shardfalls, leylines — are more central to daily play.
+By contrast, Imperian runs on a low-fantasy continent called Aetherius, divided among three powers: Antioch, Khandava, and Stavenn.
+The faction structure is looser than Achaea or Aetolia, and PvP systems are more central to daily play: city raiding, obelisk control, shardfalls, leylines.
 With 20 professions and 3,000+ abilities, Imperian rewards players who want to master mechanical depth in a PvP context.
 Volunteer contributors are actively improving the game.

 Best for